Displaying Surfaces with RGL

 (inward folds).
 The curvature() function calculates this,

-We can pass these colors to the bgcol argument of
+Either way, pass the resulting colors to the bgcol argument

 # Calculate curvature colors